 Security: End-to-end security is vital for most smart grid use cases that can affect stability.
-Privacy and availability is usually assured with asymmetric elliptic curve cryptography.
+Privacy and availability are usually assured with asymmetric elliptic curve cryptography.

-7.2.4 USE CASES AND TECHNOLOGY CONSIDERATIONS
+7.2.4 Use Cases and Technology Considerations

 A technology's characteristics can best be viewed in context.
 According to the National Institute of Standards and Technology (NIST) smart grid use cases can be grouped into six categories: